JayCraftSMP/website/src/content/docs/guides/getting_started.md

 ## Discord

 You should have received an invite to our Discord with the invitation to the server.
 If you did not get an invitation but want one you can check [this](/guides/become_a_member) page out.
-All the information that you need to know should be available in the **Info** channel.
+All the information that you need to navigate the discord should be available in the **Info** channel.

 **Happy gaming!**